 10. Great for a good night’s sleep

-11. Neutralizes venom from insect bits
+11. Neutralizes venom from insect bites

-If you got stung by a wasp, hornet or bee, rub a little bit of tallow on the sting site.
+If you got stung by a wasp, hornet, or bee, rub a little bit of tallow on the sting site.
 The fat will draw out and neutralize the venom.

 12. Hemorrhoids away!